Friday, December 18, 2009

 watching this.
 It's only a matter of time before they all get up and

-• I hate when I just miss a call by the last ring (Hello?
+leave the room.
+Will we still be friends after this?' - I hate when I just miss a call by the last ring (Hello?
 Hello?

 Dangit!), but when I immediately call back, it rings nine times and